hfukada/michaelpnash.github.io/_posts/2015-06-19-atreus-keyboard.md

 Then the firmware is sent to the keyboard controller via a special app, and you can start testing.
 I was fortunate, I only had one minor flaw, a cold solder joint, readily fixed.

-Putting on the keycaps...
+Putting on the switches...

 <img src="/assets/20150118_164817.jpg" alt="Putting on the Keycaps" height="300px"/>

-All the keycaps on.
+All the switches soldered on.
 The case of the keyboard is made up of layers of wood - that's right, wood - which you finish beforehand then assemble onto the logic boards and switches.

 <img src="/assets/20150118_172855.jpg" alt="All the Keycaps On" height="300px"/>